Brian Anderson Player Props: Brewers vs. Pirates

-Brian Anderson, with a slugging percentage of .314 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers versus the Pittsburgh Pirates, with Mitch Keller on the hill, June 17 at 4:10 PM ET.
+Brian Anderson, with a slugging percentage of .314 in his past 10 games -- including one home run -- will be in action for the Milwaukee Brewers versus the Pittsburgh Pirates, with Luis Ortiz on the hill, June 18 at 2:10 PM ET.

-He had a hitless performance in his last game (0-for-3 with an RBI) against the Pirates.
+He had a hitless showing in his previous game (0-for-3) against the Pirates.

 Brian Anderson Game Info & Props vs. the Pirates